lextoumbourou/notes/notes/reference/moocs/fast.ai/dl-2020/lesson-2.md

 ## 01:02:48 - How do you make predictive model useful?
 Drivetrain approach

 * Jeremy's paper with Margit Zwemer and Mike Loukides: [Designing Great Data Products](https://www.oreilly.com/radar/drivetrain-approach-data-products/)
-    * In it, developed an approach to taking actions to model called [[Drivetrain Approach]]
+    * In it, developed an approach to taking actions to model called Drivetrain Approach.
         * Example:
             * Objective: how do I maximise 5 year profit?
             * Lever: what inputs can we control?